storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

     - This is done by flashing a preconfigured Raspbian image and then filling out a config file.

-  - Part 2 - Rclone Configuration with Storj DCS via hosted Gateway MT
+  - Part 2 - Rclone Configuration with Storj via hosted Gateway MT
     - This is done by accessing the Pi via SSH and installing/configuring Rclone

-### Sign Up for a Storj DCS Account
+### Sign Up for a Storj Account

 If you have not yet signed up, please head here to[ sign up for the free tier.](https://www.storj.io/signup)&#x20;